Wzs010429/Wzs010429.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am preparing to start my PhD in the School of Computer Science, University of Auckland.
 My supervisors are Prof. [Jiamou Liu (刘佳谋)](https://profiles.auckland.ac.nz/jiamou-liu) and Dr. [Qian Liu (刘茜)](https://profiles.auckland.ac.nz/liu-qian).
-My research direction is natural language processing and LLM-Based Agent.
+My research direction is Trustworthy LLM Agents Based on Dynamic Multimodal Retrieval-Augmented Generation.

 I received my undergraduate degree in Computer Science and Technology from the [School of Computer Science and Technology, School of Software (计算机与信息科学学院 软件学院)](http://cis.swu.edu.cn), Southwest University in 2023 and master degree in Data Science at the [School of Computer Science, University of Auckland (计算机学院)](https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-computer-science.html) in 2024.

 My research interests include natural language processing, and I am currently focusing on research on LLM-Based Agents and the practical application of LLMs.
 I am also a member of the [LIU AI LAB](https://www.liuailab.org/), which is dedicated to cutting-edge research in artificial intelligence.

 I am looking for a job in the direction of LLMs in artificial intelligence.
-If you are interested in me or have research and communication intentions, please feel free to check out my [CV](../assets/CV_2023_12.pdf) and contact me via [email](mailto:jkwzs0429@gmail.com).
+If you are interested in me or have research and communication intentions, please feel free to check out my [CV](../assets/CV_Zhongsheng_Wang.pdf) and contact me via [email](mailto:jkwzs0429@gmail.com).

 # 🔥 News & Updates